 Large changes in catch limits due to new scientific information about the status of a stock can have negative short-term effects on a fishing industry.
-To help create more stable fisheries over the short-term, the new NS1 guidelines allow Councils to develop an ABC control rule that gradually phases in changes to catch limits over a period of time not to exceed 3 years, as long as overfishing is prevented.
-For example, if a new stock assessment suggests that a 15% reduction in the stock’s ABC is needed, a phase-in ABC control rule could incrementally reduce the ABC by 5% each year over a period of three years, as long as the ABC does not exceed the OFL in any year (i.e., overfishing is prevented each year).
+To help create more short-term stable fisheries, the new guidelines allow Councils to develop an ABC control rule that gradually phases in changes to catch limits over a period of time.
+For example, if a new stock assessment suggests that a 15% reduction in the stock’s ABC is needed, a phase-in ABC control rule could incrementally reduce the ABC by 5% each year over a period of three years.
+This can be done as long as the ABC does not exceed the OFL in any year (i.e., overfishing is prevented each year).

-To ensure that phase-in ABC control rules do not lead to overfishing, the new NS1 guidelines require Councils to first articulate within an FMP or FMP amendment when a phase-in ABC control rule can and cannot be used and how the control rule prevents overfishing.
+To ensure that phase-in ABC control rules do not lead to overfishing, the new guidelines require Councils to articulate when a phase-in ABC control rule can and cannot be used and how the control rule prevents overfishing.
 Finally, the new NS1 guidelines recommend that Councils consider the suitability of using phase-in provisions for stocks that are overfished and/or rebuilding, as the MSA requires such stocks to be rebuilt in as short a time as possible.

 For an overfished stock that requires a rebuilding plan, how do Councils determine the maximum time for the stock to rebuild?